shangwyoung/blog/_posts/2016-08-19-BS-JS-Scrollspy.md

 layout: post
 title:  "Bootstrap JS Scrollspy with Animated Scrolling and Collapsing Navbar"
 date:   2016-08-19 11:00:00 -0500
-# categories: update
-comments: true
 author: Aaron Young
-profilePic: profile-sm.jpg
+author-pic: profile-sm.jpg
-about: /blog/about
+about-author: about
-cover-photo: "assets/personalwebsitepic-cover.png"
+cover-photo: personalwebsitepic-cover.png
 category: programming
 tags: html css javascript
+comments: true
 ---

 It's the year 2k16, and the last thing anyone wants to see on the internet is a